 The generator's Summer QC value is used to represent a machine's maximum real power output (MW) for FCM Delist Analyses and Transmission Security Analyses.
 This output represents the expected output of a generator during Summer peak periods.

-The lower of a generator's Summer QC value or Summer Capacity Supply Obligation is used to represent a machine's maximum real power output (MW) for FCM Study for Annual Reconfiguration Auctions and Annual CSO Bilaterals.
+The lower of a generator's Summer QC value or Summer Capacity Supply Obligation is used to represent a machine's maximum real power output (MW) for FCM Study for Annual Reconfiguration Auctions and Annual CSO Bilaterals and the Non-Commercial Capacity Deferral Notifications.
 This output represents the expected capacity capability of a generator during Summer peak periods.

 Reactive Power Ratings